-11 [2015] NZHC 3299 [18 December 2015]
+6 [2015] NZHC 3299 [18 December 2015]

-- [20] The Tan case related to the prosecution of a project manager of a build.
-The project manager did not physically carry out any building work.
-The High Court on appeal, however, found that his instructions to those who did physically carry out the work amounted to "carrying out" for the purposes of section 40 of the Act. - [21] The Board considers the Court in Tan was envisaging that those who are in an integral position as regards the building work, such as a licensed building practitioner, have a duty to ensure a building consent (or an amended building consent) is in place prior to building work being carried out.
-It follows that failing to do so can fall below the standards of care expected of a licensed building practitioner. - [22] In this instance the Board had evidence before it of substantial amounts of building work having been undertaken by the Respondent without a building consent by way of the District Court prosecution proceedings.
-It was clear to the Board that, at the time the building work was undertaken by the Respondent, he knew or ought to have known that a building consent was required for what was being undertaken.
-The Board finds that the Respondent has been negligent. - [23] Negligence is the departure by a licensed building practitioner, whilst carrying out or supervising building work, from an accepted standard of conduct.
+- [24] There are limited exceptions to the requirement for a building consent.
+These are provided for in section 41 of the Act.
+The main exception is building work described in Schedule 1 of the Act and this is further provided for in section 42A of the Act.
+The burden is on those that seek to rely on an exception to show that the building work comes with that exception.
+No exceptions applied to the building work carried out. - [25] The question for the Board to consider is whether, at the time the building work was undertaken by the Respondent, he knew or ought to have known that a building consent was required for what was being undertaken and if so whether the Respondent has, as a result of the failing, been negligent. - [26] Negligence is the departure by a licensed building practitioner, whilst carrying out or supervising building work, from an accepted standard of conduct.
 It is judged against those of the same class of licence as the person whose conduct is being inquired into.
-This is described as the Bolam12 test of negligence which has been adopted by the New Zealand Courts13. - [24] The New Zealand Courts have stated that assessment of negligence and/or incompetence in a disciplinary context is a two-stage test14.
+This is described as the Bolam7 test of negligence which has been adopted by the New Zealand Courts8. - [27] The New Zealand Courts have stated that assessment of negligence in a disciplinary context is a two-stage test9.
 The first is for the Board to consider whether the practitioner has departed from the acceptable standard of conduct of a professional.
-The second is to consider whether the departure is significant enough to warrant a disciplinary sanction. - [25] When considering what an acceptable standard is the Board must have reference to the conduct of other competent and responsible practitioners and the Board's own assessment of what is appropriate conduct, bearing in mind the purposes of the Act15 which are outlined above.
-The test is an objective one and in this respect it has been noted that the purpose of discipline is the protection of the public by the maintenance of professional standards and that this could not be met if, in every case, the Board was required to take into account subjective considerations relating to the practitioner16.
+The second is to consider whether the departure is significant enough to warrant a disciplinary sanction. - [28] When considering what an acceptable standard is the Board must have reference to the conduct of other competent and responsible practitioners and the Board's own assessment of what is appropriate conduct, bearing in mind the purposes of the Act10.
+The test is an objective one and in this respect it has been noted that the purpose of discipline is the protection of the public by the maintenance of professional standards and that this could not be met if, in every case, the Board was required to take into account subjective considerations relating to the practitioner11. - [29] Looking at the conduct there was a clear requirement for a building consent.
+One was not obtained.
+The Respondent made enquiries as regards a resource consent.
+He was not sure whether he enquired about a building consent.
+It is noted that he was informed enough to enquire as regards a resource consent.
+The same should have applied as regards a building consent.
+Moreover, irrespective of enquiries made, the Respondent, as a licensed building practitioner should have known of the need for a building consent.
+In this respect it should also be borne in mind that in carrying out preparatory earthworks there is no guarantee that a building consent will be granted or to that the final consented design will accord with what has been

-12 Bolam v Friern Hospital Management Committee [1957] 1 WLR 582
+7 Bolam v Friern Hospital Management Committee [1957] 1 WLR 582

-13 Martin v Director of Proceedings [2010] NZAR 333 (HC), F v Medical Practitioners Disciplinary Tribunal [2005] 3 NZLR 774 (CA)
+8 Martin v Director of Proceedings [2010] NZAR 333 (HC), F v Medical Practitioners Disciplinary Tribunal [2005] 3 NZLR 774 (CA)

-14 Martin v Director of Proceedings [2010] NZAR 333 (HC), F v Medical Practitioners Disciplinary Tribunal [2005] 3 NZLR 774 (CA)
+9 Martin v Director of Proceedings [2010] NZAR 333 (HC), F v Medical Practitioners Disciplinary Tribunal [2005] 3 NZLR 774 (CA)

-15 Martin v Director of Proceedings [2010] NZAR 333 at p.33
+10 Martin v Director of Proceedings [2010] NZAR 333 at p.33

-16 McKenzie v Medical Practitioners Disciplinary Tribunal [2004] NZAR 47 at p.71
+11 McKenzie v Medical Practitioners Disciplinary Tribunal [2004] NZAR 47 at p.71